-This 1946 Willys Jeep with front mount pump and water trailer is still the first line of defense for any fire within the park.
+This 1946 Willys Jeep with front mount pump and water trailer was still the first line of defense for any fire within the park as of 2007.

 According to a web page on Native Evergreens, "Thousands of years ago there were white pine forests here.
 There are some fine stands at White Pines State Park.
 Some of the older trees are 80 feet tall with trunk diameters of 24 inches or more.

 "Its wood, being soft, light, even-textured and remarkably durable, has always been in great demand.
 The buildings in early Chicago and the farm buildings in northeastern Illinois were built with white pine lumber from the great forests that grew in the lake states.
 They enabled this city to rebuild after the great fire in 1871."

 White Pines also lies in the heart of Blackhawk Indian country and is rich in historic accounts of the warriors who resisted the efforts of settlers to drive them from their beloved Rock River valley.
 Eventually the Black Hawk War forced them out, and Chief Black Hawk himself was imprisoned.

 One of the many institutions that still carries his name is the Blackhawk Firefighters Association which promotes training, education and friendship among members of the fire and EMS services of the area.